GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 ## Multi-GPU Training

-As inherited from [this repo](https://github.com/lucidrains/denoising-diffusion-pytorch), the `Trainer` class is equipped with <a href="https://huggingface.co/docs/accelerate/accelerator">🤗 Accelerator</a>.
+As inherited from [this repo](https://github.com/lucidrains/denoising-diffusion-pytorch), the code is compatible with <a href="https://huggingface.co/docs/accelerate/accelerator">🤗 Accelerator</a>.
 You can easily do multi-gpu training in two steps using their `accelerate` CLI.

-At the project root directory, where the training script is, run
+At the project root directory, run

 ```
 accelerate config
 ```

-Then, the multi-gpu training can be launched with:
+Then, the multi-gpu training can be launched with

 ```
 accelerate launch train.py --name <name_of_the_experiment>